 Complex print jobs, a variety of materials, low quantities and high deadline pressure.
-Those who want to maintain an overview and, above all, profitability, rely on OneVision's fully automated nesting software/ganging software.
+Those who want to maintain an overview and, above all, profitability, rely on OneVision's fully automated nesting software/gang run printing software.
 Thanks to powerful optimization algorithms, our customers can place complex shapes in such a way that material is used to the maximum and waste is reduced to the minimum.
 All variables are evaluated, the print jobs in the queue are analyzed and the best combination is determined for the automatic creation of collective forms across customers and orders.
 And it does this extremely quickly.
 This means that our customers always achieve optimum efficiency when grouping their print files.

 The intelligent setup of print forms for your decisive competitive advantage:

-- Supports all classic nesting tasks: Free-form nesting, guillotine nesting, matrix nesting, sub-nesting
+- Supports all classic nesting tasks: free-form nesting, guillotine nesting, matrix nesting, sub-nesting

 - Optimal material utilization and clustering according to customer requirements